Recovering from ACL reconstruction is complex. Research tells us approximately 1 in 5 people will suffer a second ACL tear.

 Providing the Highest Level of ACL Rehabilitation

-Our facility is designed specifically for athletes, offering the proper equipment and turf space athletes need in their recovery.
+- Our physical therapy facility and clinic in Morris County is designed specifically for athletes, offering the proper equipment and turf space athletes need in their recovery.
 Find out more information below.

-Hour-long one-on-one appointments working directly with me the entire session.
+- At least 45 minute appointments working directly with our team the entire session.

-Our priority is to get every ACL patient back in the game at 100%.
+- Our priority is to get every patient back in the game at 100% with our ACL rehabilitation programs in Morris County.

 Most physical therapy clinics provide post-operative care that is limited due to small treatment space and inadequate equipment.
 My rehabilitation facility has the open space and proper equipment for recovering athletes.
 This allows me to challenge my athletes, appropriately strengthen them, and gradually reintroduce sport-specific task such as, cutting, jumping and landing.
 Regaining confidence is a huge component of recovery and having the proper space to safely perform sport specific movements is pivotal.